 The Best Things to Do in Buckinghamshire

-Buckinghamshire has so many things to do, you're spoiled for choice.
+Buckinghamshire has so many things to do, you're spoiled for choice

-The Roald Dahl Museum
+Visit the Roald Dahl Museum

 In the adorable town of Great Missenden (which is well worth exploring) is a mecca for book lovers everywhere - the Roald Dahl Museum.
 This unique institution is definitely one of the best places to visit in Buckinghamshire for families.
 Big kids and little kids will be thrilled, because who doesn’t love Matilda, Bruce Bogtrotter, Danny the Champion of the World and The Twits?
 Don’t even try and pretend you’re too old for this.
 There are three galleries at the museum, all packed with gripping interactive exhibits.
-You learn about the author’s schooldays, see the desk and hut he wrote all of his magical tales in and even find out how his life influenced his stories.
+You learn about the author’s school days, see the desk and hut he wrote all of his magical tales in and even find out how his life influenced his stories.
 Best of all, the entire experience is designed to fire up imaginations and get visitors thinking of their own incredible stories and all the travels they’re going to take.
 Don’t forget to buy a pen from the gift shop to write all your ideas down.

-This pretty town should be on your list of things to do in Buckinghamshire for many reasons - it’s perfect for strolling around taking in the sights, there are lots of cafes which do a mean slice of cake and the shopping options might mean you end up carrying more bags home than you bargained for - but the main reason is the swan census.
+This pretty town should be on your list of things to do in Buckinghamshire for many reasons - it’s perfect for strolling around taking in the sights, there are lots of cafes which do a mean slice of cake, and the shopping options might mean you end up carrying more bags home than you bargained for - but the main reason is the swan census.
 Don’t worry, you’re not developing early-onset old age, we did just say swan census.
 An archaic historical law means that every July, ‘swan-upping’ takes place here.
 All unmarked and mute swans belong to the queen, so this fascinating event means that all swans in Marlow and the surrounding area are gently rounded up, tagged and released.
 Now that’s a sight worth seeing.

 This picturesque stretch of forest on the edge of the Ashridge Estate is gorgeous all year round, but the in-the-know time to visit is in spring.
 For a few precious weeks that remind you that beauty is fleeting, life is short and that big meeting you’re currently worrying about doesn't matter in the long term, the forest floor erupts into a display of bluebells so beautiful it takes your breath away.
 Millions of bluebells bloom here, carpeting the woodland with dusky blue and purples flowers.
 The trails through the forest stretch for miles, and visitors travel from far and wide to enjoy the sight.
 Definitely bring your camera.

-Stoke Park Golf and Country Club
+Play a round at Stoke Park Golf and Country Club

 James Bond fans (we know you’re out there), assemble.
 Remember the thrilling golf match between James Bond and Goldfinger?
 This is where it was filmed.
 If your not-so-secret dream has always been to be 007, you’re going to love Stoke Park.
 This course is famously well-designed, so ignore the whinging of anyone who doesn’t like golf and go ahead and enjoy it.
 The entire course was reclaimed after the Second World War when it was used for potato farming.
 After you’ve played, grab lunch at the club and pretend that M has sent you on a secret mission to enjoy yourself as much as possible.

 This iconic hill marks the end of the Ridgeway National Trail, which is thought to be the oldest road in Britain.
 And age jokes aside, it’s well worth seeing when you’re considering things to do in Buckinghamshire.
 Loved by ramblers and nature enthusiasts, the walking trails on the steep chalk hill offer incredible views of the countryside and was in fact used as a film location for Harry Potter and Star Wars, which might encourage your kids to put down their iPads and join you for a walk.
 The remote, unspoiled feel of the Ivinghoe Beacon makes it a perfect option for a day trip from London, improved even further by the large number of model aircraft enthusiasts who flock here.
 The uphill wind produced by the landscape makes it a perfect location for flying radio controlled model aircraft, making for an enjoyable sight of wild countryside and soaring toy aeroplanes.